 Therefore, over time, the international community will need to determine tools for monitoring and accountability that provide a useful feedback loop on performance and progress.
-The EIP has a comparative advantage to determine monitoring tools, such as through the development of an Effective Institutions Index, as well as by providing support in terms of implementing tools and mitigating risks with respect to their use.
+The EIP has a comparative advantage to mitigate and support these processes.

 Monitoring of target 16.6 on the basis of indicators could be completed by reports on challenges related to the implementation of target 16.6 (and beyond).
 On measurement, the EIP can provide a qualitative counterpart to indicators that are quantitative, or on implementation, the EIP can promote innovation through south-south learning, on the basis of the Peer-to-Peer Learning Alliances for instance.